Ronaldo close to Man Utd return in £24m transfer from Juventus

 Manchester United are now in advanced talks with Cristiano Ronaldo over a £24 million (€28m/$33m) transfer from Juventus after Manchester City ended their interest in the five-time Ballon d'Or winner.

-City sources say Ronaldo’s agent Jorge Mendes offered the former Red Devils forward to them after they missed out top target Harry Kane when he decided to stay at Tottenham.
+Ronaldo’s agent Jorge Mendes offered the former Red Devils forward to City after they missed out top target Harry Kane, who decided to stay at Tottenham.

-However, City have decided against pursuing a move after for the 36-year-old, with Old Trafford now considered a possible destination.
+City decided against pursuing a move for the 36-year-old, and Goal understands United have made an official bid to Juventus of £24m to bring Ronaldo back to Old Trafford.

 Editors' Picks